Tourism in Nepal

 Tourism is the largest industry in Nepal and its largest source of foreign exchange and revenue.
-Possessing eight of the ten highest mountains in the world, Nepal is a hot spot destination for mountaineers, rock climbers and people seeking adventure.
-The Hindu and Buddhist heritage of Nepal and its cool weather are also strong attractions.
+Tourism in Nepal contributes about 6.7% of the country's gross domestic product (GDP).
+Tourism is a significant economic contributor for many nations.
+In 2023, Nepal welcomed 1,014,876 tourists, placing it 147th globally in terms of tourist numbers.
+Tourism is Nepal's largest industry and a primary source of foreign income and revenue.
+Home to eight of the ten highest mountains in the world, Nepal is a destination for mountaineers, rock climbers and adventure seekers.
+The Hindu and Buddhist heritages of Nepal and its cool weather are also strong attractions.

 Overview

-Mount Everest, the highest mountain peak in the world (8848.88m above the sea level), is located in Nepal.
+Mount Everest, the highest mountain peak in the world (8,848.86m above the sea level), is located in Nepal.
 Mountaineering and other types of adventure tourism and ecotourism are important attractions for visitors.
-The world heritage site Lumbini, birthplace of Buddha, is located in the south of the West region of Nepal (which despite the name is located in the center of the country) and there are other important religious pilgrimage sites throughout the country.
+The World Heritage Site Lumbini, birthplace of Buddha, is located in the south of the West region of Nepal (which despite the name is located in the center of the country) and there are other important religious pilgrimage sites throughout the country.
 The tourist industry is seen as a way to alleviate poverty and achieve greater social equity in the country.
 Tourism brings $471 million a year to Nepal.

-According to statistics of 2012, there was a slow growth rate of 9.8%.
-According to statistics from Nepal Tourism Board (NTB), a total of 598,204 foreign tourists entered the country via aerial route in 2012.
+According to statistics of 2025, there was a growth rate of 2.1%.
+According to statistics from Nepal Tourism Board (NTB), a total of 1,197,191 foreign tourists entered the country in 2019 as compared to 1,173,072 in 2018.
 The government of Nepal declared 2011 to be Nepal Tourism Year, and hoped to attract one million foreign tourists to the country during that year.
 The government of Nepal has also declared Lumbini Tourism Year 2012 to promote Lumbini.
 The government of Nepal has also recently declared Visit Nepal 2020 with the aim of bringing in two million tourists by 2020.

-According to the statistics of 2017, most of the tourists comes to Nepal for observing the pilgrimage sites and heritages sites of the country i.e. 70.3%, then 34.5% visit for pleasure, 13.1% of them visit Nepal for mountaineering and trekking and remaining 18.0% of the tourists arrive for official activities, conferences, business etc.
+Most of tourists visit for short stays.
+In 2022, 64.7% of the tourists came to Nepal for holiday vacations,10.03% came for adventure, such as trekking and mountaineering, 12.87% came for religious visits, and 12.39% for other reasons.
+Tourists who come from the USA, UK, France, Spain, India, and Germany have a main target of activity: mountain climbing.
+Mt.
+Everest, Mt.
+Ama Dablam, and Mt.
+Manaslu are the most popular mountains.

 The tourism industry of Nepal was affected after the destructive earthquake in 2015, by the series of earthquakes in 2015.
 In 2020, the tourism sector in Nepal collapsed due to the COVID-19 pandemic.

+In 2022, tourism income increased by 190% from 2021.
+The gross foreign exchange earnings were Nrs 46,756,824 thousand (Around 326,282 thousand US$).